dnp-grenoble/nmr_and_dnp_tools/index.md

-## Welcome to the GitHub Page of DNP NMR in Grenoble
+## GitHub Page of DNP NMR in Grenoble

 # NMR and DNP Tools